First and foremost, why start a vacation rental? What are property owners earning?

 Marketing - First and foremost invest in good images.
 Set up your space as it should look at check-in and be sure to use a high-resolution digital camera.
 If you’re not great as an image editor, then just click away and simply choose from the best.
 Hiring a professional real estate photographer is also recommended, and a must if you are renting a luxury property.
 You should have at least 25 good images in your repertoire.
 Write up a few catchy paragraphs about your home's positive and unique attributes.
 If wordsmithery is not your strength, find help.
 How your property is described can affect your bookings.

-If you have an entire home available on a regular basis then consider VRBO.
-If you have a room or space available here and there, then be sure to check out Airbnb.
-For more personalized service be sure to investigate OwnerDirect.com, and of course your local websites can offer great local exposure.
+Both VRBO & Airbnb are a great start.
+However for more personalized service be sure to investigate companies such as OwnerDirect.com, and of course your local websites can offer good local exposure.
 Most of these sites prompt you throughout the process and make it very easy to get set up.